zolegus/quix/README.md

 Currently there are 4 transports implemented
 * **uni**: A simple pointer handoff transport.
 Like an event queue of one.
 * **dual**: A simple pointer handoff transport with tick-tock.
 Like an event queue of two.
-* **lwd**:  Inspired by the discruptor pattern but made much more lightweight.
+* **lwd**:  Inspired by the disruptor pattern but made much more lightweight.
 One injector only.
 * **mcd**:  Extension of the lwd to allow muliple channels.
 One injector per channel only.

 Under load I got the following timings on a quad core Haswell Xeon.
 Results are for 1 billion events sent from an injector to a terminator (one hop).
-*  **uni**: 100s approx.  Expect will drop in an unloaded environment.
+*  **uni**: 100s approx or 100ns per event.
+Expect will drop in an unloaded environment.
-*  **dual**: 60s approx.  Expect will drop in an unloaded environment.
+*  **dual**: 60s approx or 60ns per event.
+Expect will drop in an unloaded environment.
-*  **lwd**: 15s approx.  Best results but unsuitable for complex topologies.
+*  **lwd**: 15s approx or 15ns per event.
+Best results but unsuitable for complex topologies.
-*  **mcd**: 30s approx.  Expect will rises with more channels
+*  **mcd**: 30s approx or 30ns per event.
+Expect will rises with more channels.

 Quix will be implemented using the mcd transport.
-However transports are swappable so future performance testing might show uni or dual to have better results.
+However transports are swapable so future performance testing might show uni or dual to have better results.
 This is based on the view that simpler leads to lower latencies (mostly) and uni/dual are simpler than mcd.

 The mcd transport allows for complicated topologies by having nodes follow muliple channels such as:
 ```